Skip to content

 What are the side effects of Retinol?

-• It increases the photosensitivity of the skin; hence you always need to apply sunblock when stepping outside otherwise you can burn your skin easily.
+• It increases the photosensitivity of the skin; hence you always need to apply sunscreen when stepping outside otherwise you can burn your skin quickly.

-• Newbies generally tend to develop irritation/burns/flakiness/redness when starting the retinol journey, hence start with a very low concentration & increase gradually.
+• Newbies and people with sensitive skin types generally tend to develop irritation/burns/flakiness/redness when starting the retinol journey.
+Hence start with the lowest concentration and increase gradually.

 • If you are not able to handle the side effects by yourself, contact a board-certified dermatologist.

-Tips to remember while incorporating Retinol safely in skincare routine
+Tips to remember while incorporating Retinol safely in the skincare routine

 • Apply just a pea-sized amount